-Are your blessings from God getting snagged on the razor wire of doubt and cut to ribbons by the clever two edged blade of responsibility and guilt.
+Are your blessings being stolen and getting snagged on the razor wire of doubt and cut to ribbons by the clever two edged blade of responsibility and guilt?
 It is hard to be thankful if you always feel you are getting ripped off.

 Many believers are getting pulled into an age old battle between God and the Devil that is holding them back from claiming their rightful inheritance along with its accompanying blessings.
 Not understanding the legal ramifications of sin and its solution has caused them to lose their grip on their spiritual and natural blessings from God.